Last Updated: October 28, 2022

 Often we see a comprehensive plan that addresses social goals, although often these are stated rather vaguely.
 We suggest that you think very seriously about doubling down on any particular social ills that may be raging in your community.
 Every city in the U.S., and many elsewhere, needs to address explicitly how your city proposes to ensure that racial equity and community development work in tandem.
 Addiction, public health, mental health, changing demographics, and dysfunctional education, governance, or public services all might find their way into comprehensive plans when situations warrant.

 Sustainability and environmental topics have been finding their way into comprehensive plan contents over the past 30 years or so.
 Terms used might include natural resources, environmental quality, sustainability, water resources or water management, resilience, and locally appropriate topics such as climate adaptation.
-Preserving or enhancing the tree canopy is a worthwhile and overlooked topic for almost all communities.
+Preserving or enhancing the tree canopy is a worthwhile and overlooked topic for almost all communities, but it is well worth creating a planning goal relevant to tree cover.

 In communities where there is a substantial rural population, an agriculture element now is frequently written.
-This element may be cross-cutting with economic development, land use, and cultural heritage.
+This element may be cross-cutting with economic development, land use, and cultural heritage, and in fact a farming or forestry component often is interrelated with a more traditional topic of master plans, namely park and open space planning.
+This section of the plan also might be the best place to discuss annexation into your corporate limits.

 Cultural resources may be grouped together in a single element, or scattered throughout.
 This term encompasses historic preservation, archaeology, and other locally appropriate cultural considerations.
 Special needs of immigrants, indigenous peoples, or even higher education institutions could be addressed in this way.